drkmark/dns4.cc/README.md

 It's easy as:

-1. Either download dns4.cc repository as ZIP or clone it to anywhere like
+1. Either download dns4.cc repository as ZIP or clone it to anywhere like:
     ```
     git https://git clone https://github.com/drkmark/dns4.cc.git
     ```